SB 17 Summary

 - Allows religious and political student organizations equal access to public forums on the same basis as nonreligious and nonpolitical student organizations;

 - Prohibits colleges and universities from discriminating against religious and political student organizations based on the organization’s determination that only students committed to its mission may become a member of the organization;

-- Mandates that the selection of students speaking at official university events is made in a viewpoint-neutral way, and that institutions may not alter student remarks except in a viewpoint-neutral manner.
+- Mandates that the selection of students speaking at official university events is made in a viewpoint-neutral way and that institutions may not alter student remarks except in a viewpoint-neutral manner; and

 FIRE Commentary on SB 17